uclaacm/hack-curriculum/stackschool/2-servers/README.md

 ### The Language of Requests

-In the context of clients and servers, the "language" that is typically used is HTTP, or Hypertext Transfer Protocol [^6].
+In the context of clients and servers, the "language" that is typically used is **HTTP**, or Hypertext Transfer Protocol [^6].
 This protocol makes it easier for servers to parse through a client's request due to the fixed format.
 Take a look at the following example of a real HTTP request:

 ```HTTP
 GET / HTTP/1.1